bast/21cfortran/doc/arrays.rst

 ===================

 In your code you will need arrays to hold data (floating point numbers, integers, characters, logicals) and you need to allocate space for those.
 You can allocate this space statically or dynamically.
-Below we will discuss example of both.
+Below we will discuss examples of both.

 Static arrays